Institute for Social Justice

 Application process

 We appreciate how much time can be spent on writing funding bids.
-We are, therefore, keeping the proposal stage simple and will host briefing events to ensure a clear understanding of the scheme and its objectives.
+We are therefore keeping the proposal stage light touch and will host briefing events to ensure clear understanding of the scheme and its objectives.

-We are not expecting VCSE groups to submit an ‘academic’ proposal, frame research methodologies, or propose budgets.
-What we are looking for are themes, issues, and questions that concern you, along with a sense of how research into this would align with and benefit the purpose of your organisation.
+We are not expecting VCSE groups to submit an ‘academic’ proposal, nor to frame research methodologies, nor to propose budgets.
+What we are looking for are themes, issues, questions that concern you along with a sense of how research into this would align with and benefit the purpose of your organisation.

 The application form will ask you the following questions: